-Water tanks are common on farms; however if there has been a bushfire in your area or if your property was affected by bushfires, there is need to take care before drinking water from your tank.
+Water tanks are common on farms; however, if there has been a bushfire in your area or if your property has been affected by a bushfire, there is a need to take care before drinking water from your tank.

-Water can be contaminated by ash or the chemicals in fire suppressant if it has been dumped or sprayed on your roof.
+Water can be contaminated by ash or the chemicals in a fire suppressant if it has been dumped, drifted or sprayed on your roof.

 Water may be contaminated if it: